samd-systems/palo-alto-labs/Incident-Source-NAT-Conflict-on-Palo-Alto-NGFW/README.md

 ## Engineering Lessons

-- This pattern commonly occurs when broad outbound NAT rules are introduced without validating inbound publishing precedence.
+- This pattern commonly occurs when NAT policy evaluation order is not validated when publishing internal services.
 - Translation evaluation order directly influences zone classification and downstream security enforcement.
 - Publishing failures may appear as security rule issues while the underlying condition is NAT precedence behavior.